pvdrz/pijama/notes.md

 instruction which has the opcode `REX.W + 8B /r`, meaning that is pretty similar to the first `MOV` instruction that we encoded.
 However, this instruction encodes the operands in the reverse order inside the `Mod R/M`
-byte: The first operand uses the `reg` part and the second operand uses the `r/m` part.
+byte: The first operand uses the `reg` field and the second operand uses the `r/m` field.

 The AMD manual does a great work explaining the logic behind the `Mod R/M` byte
 encoding:

-- The `mod` part is used encode the addressing mode of an operand.
+- The `mod` field is used encode the addressing mode of an operand.
 The direct-register mode is enabled by setting `mod` to `0b11`.
 Any value less than `0b11` uses an indirect-register mode.
 Direct in this context means that the contents of the register are the operand.
 Indirect means that the contents of the register are the address that stores the actual operand.

-- The `reg` part is used to specify a register operand most of the time.
+- The `reg` field is used to specify a register operand most of the time.

-- The `r/m` part is used to specify a register operand if the `mod` part is `0b11`.
+- The `r/m` field is used to specify a register operand if the `mod` field is `0b11`.
 If not it is used to encode a register or the presence of an `SIB` byte after the `Mod R/M` byte.

 From this information we can build a pretty cool builder for `Mod R/M` bytes.
-This has the advantage that we won't mistype or forget to set a part of the byte that easily.
+This has the advantage that we won't mistype or forget to set a field of the byte that easily.

-Going back to the `MOV` instruction, we know that the first operand goes in the `reg` part, and at least for this instruction it uses the same encoding as the `+rd` value we saw in the previous `MOV` instruction.
-The actual encoding for this part changes according to the instruction.
+Going back to the `MOV` instruction, we know that the first operand goes in the `reg` field, and at least for this instruction it uses the same encoding as the `+rd` value we saw in the previous `MOV` instruction.
+The actual encoding for this field changes according to the instruction.

 The second operand is a bit more interesting to encode because addresses are composed of a base address in a register and an offset.
 The operand has to use